polkadot-developers/substrate-docs/content/md/en/docs/maintain/storage-migration.md

 pub struct Foo { a: u32, b: u32, c: u32 }
 ```

-If for whatever reason c has a type that its encoding is like (), then this would work.
+However, if the encoding for `c` has a type like the following example that could result in no value, the upgrade might not require a storage migration.

 ```rust
 #[pallet::storage]